 Base year means the first year you met all the eligibility requirements.
 For example, a resident who first became eligible between January 1, 2009, and December 31, 2009, has a base year of 2009.

 Principal residence is the home that you own and continually occupy as your permanent residence.

-is the amount due and paid for any year on a homestead before subtracting any deductions or reimbursements, not including special assessments, interest, and penalties for delinquent taxes.
-Any amount you received as a homestead benefit, whether credit or check, does not affect the property tax due and paid.
+Property tax is the amount due and paid on your home for any year.
+Do not subtract any deductions or reimbursements, and do not include special assessments, interest, and penalties for delinquent taxes.
+Any amount you received as a Homestead Benefit does not affect the property tax due and paid.

 Site fees means the annual site fees you paid to lease a site in a mobile home park where you placed a manufactured or mobile home that you own.
 For mobile home owners, 18% of the annual site fees is considered property taxes.